GBond/nginx-app-protect-dynamic-policy-example/README.md

 3. Clone this GitHub repository.
 From the cloned repository, copy the *nginx.conf* file into your NGINX App Protect host to this location: */etc/nginx/*.
 Copy the default.conf into */etc/nginx/conf.d/*.
 Modify the example Ip address and user agent regular expression to your desired value.
 4. Reload NGINX.
 5. You now have dynamic NGINX App Protect WAF policy selection!

+## Other Approaches
+For alternative approaches to achieving a dynamic selection of NGINX App Protect Policy, see the sub-folders:
+- *nginx-js*: An approach that uses NGINX scripting language NJS
+- *keyval*: An approach that demonstrates the use of NGINX Plus API for storing data that can be used to assist in the conditional logic for selecting a policy level